RoHS Delegated Directive is on its way…

-After the implementation of this legislation (December 2016), updated/new declarations of RoHS3 compliance may be required.
+After the implementation of this legislation (December 2016), updated/new declarations of for the RoHS Delegated Directivemay be required.
 Written Declarations of Compliance may require a separate compliance statement to include these substances.
-Suppliers may need to refer back to their raw materials suppliers for RoHS3 compliance specifically for these four phthalates.
+Suppliers may need to refer back to their raw materials suppliers for compliance specifically for these four phthalates.
 The maximum concentration value of these substances is 1,000 ppm in homogenous material (0.1% weight per homogenous material).

 The four phthalates CAS numbers, and common uses are: